 A blockchain is the backbone of any cryptocurrency including Bitcoin.
 Almost all cryptocurrencies run on public blockchains.
 Furthermore, each transaction happening on the Bitcoin blockchain gets saved and can be viewed online by anybody, by visiting a so-called block explorer.
 These explorers are websites which show a live feed of the transactions on the network.

 To follow a transaction, you could paste the transaction ID in the search box.
 These transaction IDs are unique for each transaction and are shown in your wallet.
-One other way to follow a transaction to or from address is to paste the address into the search box.
+One other way to follow a transaction to or from an address is to paste the address into the search box.
 This way the block explorer shows all incoming and outgoing transactions associated with this address.

 Block explorers could be used for different statistics like for example the number of total transactions on the blockchain or number of unique Bitcoin addresses.
 (Bitcoin block explorer example: Blockchain.info)